gatsbyjs-ecommerce/web-v1-old/README.md

 # GatsbyJs Ecommerce

-Static E-commerce site built using GatsbyJs
+A minimalist static E-commerce site built using GatsbyJs.

 - Site is still in progress, happy for pull requests and issues if you find any.
 - API is still under process, will open source it soon.